 I have dubbed this crazy journey, The Great Americana Road Trip 2016.
-My husband, 2.5 year-old daughter, two (large) dogs, and I are in the middle of a road trip that starts in South Florida and ends in Newport News, Virginia by way of Montana and everywhere in between.
-We’ve broken it down in to three parts:
+My husband, 2.5-year-old daughter, two (large) dogs, and I are in the middle of a road trip that starts in South Florida and ends in Newport News, Virginia by way of Montana and everywhere in between.
+We’ve broken it down into three parts:

 In the end, it will take us 33 days to drive over 6800 miles.

 We finished Part I three days ago and we have been recuperating ever since!
-First let me summarize Part I and then I’ll tell you the important things I learned on this portion of the trip.
+First, let me summarize Part I and then I’ll tell you the important things I learned on this portion of the trip.

-d yelped and found us a wonderful dinner at Fat Kahunas.
+yelped and found us a wonderful dinner at Fat Kahunas.
 If you’re in the area, I highly recommend it.
 All of us (my in-laws included) were very satisfied with our meals.
 I had ahi; the rest of the table had shark, wahu, mahi, and grilled shrimp.
 It was all delicious.
 Afterward, we walked to the beach and watched my daughter play in the water.
 The temperature and water were perfect and the lighting was divine.

-July 30, 2016 – Cocoa Beach and Kennedy Space Center, FL: we arrived to Kennedy Space Center in the mid-morning and it was already squelching hot!
+July 30, 2016 – Cocoa Beach and Kennedy Space Center, FL: we arrived at Kennedy Space Center in the mid-morning and it was already squelching hot!
 There is a small military discount for tickets, so we took advantage of that and spent about two hours exploring.
 We started at the Space Shuttle Atlantis Exhibit and spent about 1.5 hours in there.
 It is a very well done, interactive, and inspiring exhibit.
 We walked around the shuttle, crawled through the kid’s space shuttle tunnels, went down the slides, and experienced a shuttle launch simulator.
 After we finished this, we only had a half hour left before my in-laws needed to begin their separate road trip with our cat and second car up the east coast to Virginia (thank you, Mike and Lynne!)
 So, we quickly looked around the Journey to Mars Exhibit and the gift shop, before leaving.
 QUICK TIP: Definitely allow more than 2.5 hours to explore Kennedy Space Center.
 It is true you can easily spend a whole day and more here.
 We missed many cool things, namely the Center Bus Tour, and the Apollo/ Saturn V Center.

 After my in-laws left, we found a place to each lunch on Yelp, the Simply Delicious Café and Bakery.
 I had the Summer Salad with a side of pumpernickel bread.
 My husband had a turkey, avocado, and bacon sandwich on sourdough.
 The bread was so fresh and delicious, I’d go back just for that.
 The sandwich had a generous amount of turkey and the chicken salad on my salad was really good!
 The rest of the night, we relaxed at our hotel.

 July 31, 2016 – Cocoa Beach to Atlanta, GA 494 miles: the drive between mid-Florida to Atlanta is pretty boring, honestly, so we just tried to make it a straight-shot as much as possible.
-We arrived to Hotel Indigo Atlanta Midtown around 7pm.
+We arrived at Hotel Indigo Atlanta Midtown around 7pm.
 Let me tell you, this is a great hotel in a great location.
 It is across the street from the Historic Fox Theatre and next door to the grand Georgian Terrace Hotel, which housed the stars of Gone With the Wind for its Atlanta premiere in 1939.

-Also, within walking distance is the Atlanta dining institution, Mary Mac’s Tea Room, which we took advantage of and had a late dinner shortly after arriving to Atlanta.
+Also, within walking distance is the Atlanta dining institution, Mary Mac’s Tea Room, which we took advantage of and had a late dinner shortly after arriving in Atlanta.
 The line to be seated was out the door and though we were told it would be a 45-minute wait, it ended up being only 20 minutes.
 Once we were seated, service was fast and friendly.
 The food was delicious, southern comfort food.
 Our favorites were the tomato pie, the Pot Likker soup, the macaroni and cheese, and the fried green tomatoes.

 August 1, 2016 – Martin Luther King, Jr. National Historic Site and Margaret Mitchell House, Atlanta to Nashville, TN 248 miles: we spent the morning in Atlanta first visiting the Martin Luther King, Jr. National Historic Site, then the Margaret Mitchell House before we had to check out at 1pm (I asked for a late check-out time).